🔨 Custom Cabinetry — Western MA & Northern CT

 Yes — built to exact dimensions

-No — fixed standard sizes
+No — fixed standard sizes only

 Door style freedom

-Unlimited — any style
+Unlimited — any style, any species

 Limited to catalog options